 SRINAGAR — Five journalists working for local newspapers in Kashmir have resigned after militant outfit TRF released a threat list against many journalists on social media.

-After the list got public, five journalists quit their jobs and three published their resignations on their social media accounts announcing their separation from the newspapers they were working since years.
+After the list became public, five journalists quit their jobs and three published their resignations on their social media accounts, announcing their separation from the newspapers they had been working for years.

 Top police officials said that The Resistance Front (TRF), an offshoot of the Lashkar-e-Taiba (LeT) militant group, is behind these threats.
-TRF had issued similar threats earlier also targeting reporters working for national News Channels after which the government had provided security cover and secure accommodation to a few journalists working for the national media.
+TRF had issued similar threats earlier, targeting reporters working for national news channels after which the government had provided security cover and secure accommodation to a few journalists working for the national media.

-An FIR has been registered in this case and around a dozen suspects have been picked up who is currently being questioned, the police added.
+An FIR has been registered in this case and around a dozen suspects have been picked up who are currently being questioned, the police added.

 In Kashmir, journalists have often been under threat.
 Shujaat Bukhari, Editor of Rising Kashmir, who was killed in June 2018 by militants, is part of over a dozen Kashmiri journalists who were killed for their work.

-The journalist fraternity in Kashmir had always remained forefront of covering the news in the toughest situation, but brazen is that no voice is alive to support this fraternity in their difficult times.
+The journalist fraternity in Kashmir has always remained at the forefront of covering the news in the toughest situations, but brazen is that no voice is alive to support this fraternity in its difficult times.